KuyaPollio/homebridge-serverstatus/README.md

 ## How It Works

-1. **Server Monitoring**: The plugin periodically pings each configured server
+1. **Server Monitoring**: The plugin periodically checks each configured server using ping or HTTP
+2. **Check Methods**:
+   - **Ping**: Uses ICMP ping to test basic connectivity
+   - **HTTP**: Makes HTTP/HTTPS requests and checks for 2xx status codes (200, 201, etc.)
-2. **Status Detection**: A successful ping response indicates the server is "up"
+3. **Status Detection**: Successful response indicates the server is "up"
-3. **HomeKit Integration**: Each server appears as a contact sensor in HomeKit
+4. **HomeKit Integration**: Each server appears as a contact sensor in HomeKit
-4. **Status Mapping**:
+5. **Status Mapping**:
-   - Contact Detected = Server is UP ✅ (Connected)
+   - Contact Detected = Server is UP ✅ (Connected/Responding)
-   - Contact Not Detected = Server is DOWN ❌ (Disconnected)
+   - Contact Not Detected = Server is DOWN ❌ (Disconnected/Not Responding)
-5. **Automation Trigger**: Status changes trigger HomeKit notifications and can be used in automations
+6. **Automation Trigger**: Status changes trigger HomeKit notifications and can be used in automations

 ## Usage in HomeKit